jose-elias-alvarez/null-ls.nvim/doc/CONFIG.md

 ### debug (boolean)

 Displays all possible log messages and writes them to the null-ls log, which you can view with the command `:NullLsLog`.
-Also enables extra source validation.
 This option can slow down Neovim, so it's strongly recommended to disable it for normal use.

 `debug = true` is the same as setting `log.level` to `"trace"` and `log.use_console` to `false`.
 For finer-grained control, see the `log` options